This Keto Egg Loaf is a delicious recipe to make keto breakfast toasts or keto French toasts with only 2 grams of net carbs per slice.

 - Melted butter – you can also use melted coconut oil for this recipe.
 Butter is a great keto-friendly dairy product.

 - Coconut flour – most egg loaf recipes don’t use any keto flour, but I recommend a touch of coconut flour for so many reasons.
 First, it adds texture and structure to your bread.
 It’s much more enjoyable as a base for toast and won’t get soggy if used for Keto French toast.
 Next, it makes the bread less spongy, and it won’t sink in the middle after baking.
 Finally, coconut flour adds a lovely naturally sweet flavor to the bread.

 - Baking powder

-- Cinnamon – a keto egg loaf with cinnamon taste 100 times better, especially if you intend to make French toast with the recipe.
+- Cinnamon – a keto egg white bread with cinnamon tastes 100 times better, especially if you intend to make French toast with the recipe.

-- Erythritol or monk fruit drops – this is optional, and I personally don’t add sweetener in my egg loaf bread.
-I prefer to add only vanilla, cinnamon and then drizzle sugar-free maple syrup on each slice.
+- Erythritol or monk fruit drops – this is optional, and I personally don’t add sweetener to my egg loaf bread.
+I prefer to add only vanilla, and cinnamon and then drizzle sugar-free maple syrup on each slice.
 Find out my Top-4 Keto-friendly Sweeteners.